 - It's good that they take hold of the important issues, "says Svend Egil Larsen NA24.

 He says to NA24 that he is behind some of the trades, but not all.

 - Have you done anything illegal trade in shares?

-- No, says Larsen.
+- No, the answer Larsen.

--Knows the rules
+Know the rules

 intervened in my game with the robot from Timber Hill, said Larsen.